bcgov/sso-docs/docs/best-practices/dos-donts.md

 - You are validating an **opaque (non-JWT) token**.

 > **If you do use introspection:** Cache the results with a short TTL (30–60 seconds) to avoid a synchronous Keycloak call on every request.

----

-## Next Steps

-- Review [Client Types](../css-application/client-types.md) to ensure you have chosen the right client configuration for your application.
-- Check the [Additional Settings](../css-application/additional-settings.md) page to configure appropriate token and session lifespans.
-- Read the [Login Guide](../integrating-your-application/login-guide.md) for guidance on IDP hints and login page customisation.